anishkasachdeva/Client_Server_Architecture_using_RMI/README.md

 4. The result is passed all the way back to the client.
 ---
 #### Implementation Strategy
-To write an RMI Java application, you would have to follow the steps given below :
+To write an RMI Java application, we follow the steps given below :
 1. Defining a remote interface.
 2. Implementing the remote interface
 3. Creating Stub and Skeleton objects from the implementation class using rmic (rmi complier).